 This 29er hardtail MTB comes with a 21-speed drivetrain.
-Shimano Tourney at the front and rear as derailleurs help the rider through trails.
+Shimano Tourney/Microshift at the front and rear as derailleurs help the rider through trails.
 Even though Tourney’s are the most basic of Shimano’s MTB line they solve the purpose when it comes to riding on easier flat trails.
-The 21-speed shifters were standard Shimano ones and were easy to use and were in comfortable reach from the handlebar.
+The 21-speed shifters were standard Shimano/Microshift ones and were easy to use and were in comfortable reach from the handlebar.

 The Mountana 21-speed’s stopping power is taken care off by a pair of basic Power V-brakes.
 Even though these brakes weren’t bad they still didn’t solve the purpose of quick and precise braking on trails and muddy roads.
 For the price of this bicycle I did expect to see a pair of mechanical disc brakes to make it safer and enhance the performance when riding at top speeds on trails.

 The 640mm steel handlebar with a 30mm raise was the same as found on the single speed variant.
 They were far from being called a MTB handlebar.
 Lesser raise.
 Lengthier bar and more padding on the grips would have definitely increased the handling of this bicycle.